266 pages | 86 B/W Illus.

 "The 2nd edition of John's excellent book shows how, although we live in the 'information age,' we continue to run 'machine age' organisations.
 In the book he gives plenty of ideas and advice on how to create an 'intelligent organisation,' through the individuals in it being able to learn and adapt, using a series of continuous learning cycles, enabled by value adding use of information technology.
 Value, quite rightly, is a major theme - a big deal - throughout the book.

 The book is well illustrated with case studies and vignettes from John's extensive and wide-ranging experience and research.
-And it is also well referenced." — Professor John Oakland, Chairman, The Oakland Group
+And it is also well referenced." — John Oakland, Emeritus Professor of Business Excellence and Quality, Leeds University Business School, Chairman, The Oakland Group

 "Provides great insight on how we can get far more value out of the information we have around us." — Jonathan Randall, Civil Aerospace Finance – Business Planning & Forecasting Data Governance Lead, Rolls-Royce plc